Contract Amendment Definition: Everything You Need to Know

-- Check for errors, print the addendum and forward to the contracting parties for signing and dating.
+- Check for errors, print the addendum, and forward it to the contracting parties for signing and dating.

 If you need more information about contract amendment definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.